Altmetrics are based on the number of times an article is shared, downloaded or mentioned on social media, blogs or in newspapers.

 The Altmetric doughnut tool works best with articles published after July 2011, and may underestimate scores for older articles.

 Ways to find altmetric data:

-- Instal the free Altmetric browser bookmark to display any altmetrics for articles you read online.
+- Install the free Altmetric bookmark to display altmetrics for any published research output with a DOI.

 - Use Figshare – an online repository for research outputs including posters, slideshows, and datasets – to see how many shares and citations an output has had.

-- Create a personal profile on ImpactStory and linking it to your research outputs online.
+- Create a personal profile on ImpactStory and link it to your research outputs online.